Ivan1248/Parseval-networks/README.md

 # Parseval-networks
 This repository is the result of my universtity project with the goal to implement some of the models and reproduce some of the results from the [Parseval networks](https://arxiv.org/abs/1704.08847) paper.
 The main idea of the paper is to control the Lipschitz norm of the model by enforcing weight matrices to be nearly orthognal and having a spectral norm of 1.

-**NOTE**: There are some (unintended) differences between the original models and those implemented here.
+**NOTE**: There are some unintended differences between the original models and those implemented here.
 The Wide ResNet implementation has a bit worse performance than the [original implementation](https://github.com/szagoruyko/wide-residual-networks).
 The results of the experiments are in section 3 in this [report](https://github.com/Ivan1248/Parseval-networks/blob/master/report/izvjestaj.pdf) (it's in Croatian).

 ### Code structure

-Due to time constraints (and abandonment of the code) the code (especially the outer parts of it) is not very well designed and is undocumented.
+Due to time constraints and abandonment, the code (especially the outer parts of it) is not very well designed and is undocumented.
 Here is a directory tree describing some parts of the code:
 ```
 code
 ├── cleverhans  # code for adversarial examples, copied from https://github.com/tensorflow/cleverhans